 Everyone stumbles once in awhile, but sometimes, you can seriously injure yourself from slipping and falling.
-Examples of slip and fall accidents include someone slipping on a wet floor, tripping over defective stairs, or stumbling on a patch of carpet that is coming up on the floor.
-If the accident occurred on someone’s property, the property owner may be held liable for your injuries, depending on the circumstances of the case.
+Examples of slip and fall include someone slipping on a wet floor, tripping over defective stairs, or stumbling on a patch of carpet that is coming up on the floor.
+If the slip or fall occurred on someone’s property, the property owner may be held liable for your injuries, depending on the circumstances of the case.

 Victims may be entitled to compensation for their medical expenses, pain and suffering, lost wages, and future lost wages.
 To discuss your legal options, place a call to the Trial Lawyers for Justice today.